Facebook Pixel

 • Hot, heavy meals

-Kapha Management:
+Kapha Dosha

-• Stay physically active and incorporate regular exercise
+• Stay physically active and incorporate regular exercise.

 • Consume warm, light, and spicy foods.

-• Embrace change and seek new experiences.
+• Accept change and seek new experiences.

 • Maintain mental and emotional stimulation.

-• Avoid excessive sleep and daytime naps
+• Avoid excessive sleep & daytime naps.

-• Don’t overeat or snack between meals
+• Don’t overeat or snack between meals.

 • Light, warm, and dry foods